shyam671/Federated-Learning/code/Centralized-Baseline/ReadMe.md

 #### Usage
-* Run `python centralizedBaseline.py` to get the results on ResNet50 with BN & GN setting.
+* Run `python centralizedBaseline.py` to get the results on ResNet50 with BN & GN for centralized setting.
 * At the end of the training, the final model and the learning plot is saved.